pyzahl/Gxsm3/README.md

 file 'AUTHOR' for contact information and/or send a message to the gedit mailing list.
 See also the file 'HACKING' for more detailed information.

+# UPDATE on bug fixes, patches and new code feature suggetsions/integrations:
+Please ,make use of the GIT features to fork and submit for review!

   The gxsm team.